 Your paper can be expository or persuasive.
 In other words, it either aims to explain or describe phenomena neutrally (expository), or its goal is to present a certain idea or your understanding of an issue, and thus you try to convince the reader by bringing facts and information that support your idea (persuasive).
 Topics can be derived directly from our work in class, but you are also welcome to bring in new ideas or media if they fit into the overall context of the respective module.
+A direct link to seminar content must be visible.

-When it comes to finding and citing sources, information that is considered common knowledge need not be credited: this can be something that you find repeated in several different sources, or that you could have taken from any kind of dictionary or encyclopaedia
+When it comes to finding and citing sources, information that is considered common knowledge is not credited: this can be something that you find repeated in several different sources, or that you could have taken from any kind of dictionary or encyclopaedia (e.g. the German background of Queen Victoria's husband).

-(e.g. the German background of Queen Victoria's husband).
 When you describe the action or character development within a story, use verbs in present tense.